DuckyMomo20012/file-crypto/README.md

 > success, warning) or **toast** messages.

 > **Note**: `workbench.styles` will simply dump JSON to YAML and load them to
 > the application.
-The default value for this setting is loaded from file
+The default value for this setting is loaded from the file
 > `styles.yaml`.

 <!-- Styles -->